lutfihadiCEX/RAG_document_QA/README.md

 ## Disclaimer

-This project is for research and demonstration purposes as part of AI/ML portfolio projects
+This project is for research purposes as part of GenAI exploring and learning.

 ---